khadas/khadas_docs/linux/source/vim1/WiringPi.md

 title: WiringPi
 ---

+**This document mainly introduces how to use WiringPi on Khadas SBC.**

 ## What is WiringPi
-WiringPi is a GPIO Controller basic on C Program.Originally a library for Raspberry Pie.Now we have migrated to VIMs.You can control the 40 pin header by it.
+WiringPi is a GPIO Controller basic on C Program.Originally a library for Raspberry Pie.Now we have migrated to VIMs.You can control the `40-PIN HEADER` by it.

 ## Begin to Use WiringPi
 ### Control command

-* run `gpio -h`, you can see all the control command with WiringPi.
+1. run `gpio -h`, you can see all the control command with WiringPi.
 ```
 gpio: Usage: gpio -v
 gpio -h